hivdb/chiro-cms/resources/covid-review.md

 ## Interferons
 Interferons (IFNs) respond to the presence of cellular changes suggestive of a viral infection by inducing numerous genes (IFN-stimulated genes \[ISGs\]) involved in inflammation, signaling, and immunomodulation to protect against uncontrolled infection.
 They interfere with viral replication by slowing cell metabolism, interfering with the membrane formation required for virus replication, and inducing secretion of cytokines that promote adaptive immunity[^10.1016/j.antiviral.2020.104791].
-The importance of IFN is underscored by the fact that SARS-CoV-2 encodes at least 10 proteins that allow the virus to escape or counteract the induction or antiviral action of IFN (reviewed in Sa Ribero et al[^10.1371/journal.ppat.1008737]).
+The importance of IFN is underscored by the fact that SARS-CoV-2 encodes at least 10 proteins that allow the virus to escape or counteract the induction or antiviral action of IFN (reviewed in Sa Ribero et al[^10.1371/journal.ppat.1008737] and Totura and Baric[^10.1016/j.coviro.2012.04.004]).

 most viruses, and in particular coronaviruses, create many protein products specifically designed to antagonize cellular IFN signaling pathways[^10.1016/j.coviro.2012.04.004][^10.1016/j.smim.2019.101300].
 Infection with SARS-CoV-2 is associated with an initial reduced IFN response[^10.1126/science.abc6027][^10.1016/j.cell.2020.04.026][^10.1371/journal.ppat.1008737].